awaelchli/pytorch-lightning-snippets/README.md

 ## Normalization Layers and Biases

 It is not a good idea to combine network layers with biases (e.g. Conv) and normalization layers (e.g. BatchNorm).
-Here is a tool that let's you check that this does not happen while you develop your networks.
+Here is a tool that let's you check that this does not accidentally happen while you develop your networks.

 ```python
 from verification.batch_norm import BatchNormVerification